railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

 Unlike workflows, user processes represent workflows across all of a company and its documents.
 They are used by end users to locate an action for more complete handling.
-A change of user process won't have any effect on the software but will show the user another way of working on a given problem.
+A change of user process will not have any effect on the software but will show the user another way of working on a given problem.

 .. figure:: images/process_sale_process.png